DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Related Work

 \subsection{Real-time Aware Animation}

-Real-time aware methods typically focus on two key aspects: 1) Calculating geometrically similar segmentation shapes for physics-based simulations on fractured objects, and 2) describing the relationship between external force loads applied to the fractured object and the resulting fractured pieces.
+Real-time-aware methods typically focus on two key aspects individually: 1) creating pre-fracture shapes geometrically for physics dynamics rigid-body system, and 2) describing the relationship between external force loads applied to the fractured object and the resulting fractured pieces.

-Geometry-based methods are generally fast and easily applicable to pre-fracture algorithms in real-time applications like video games.
-Among geometric-based methods for fracture animation, Voronoi diagram-based techniques \cite{neff1999visual, AURENHAMMER2000201, raghavachary2002fracture} serve as a rapid alternative for determining fracture shapes instead of relying on physics-based approaches.
-Various methods have been proposed to address the challenge of diversifying the distribution and shape of fractured pieces when applying arbitrary external forces.
-Usually, these methods predefine both the fracture pattern and the quantity of fractured pieces \cite{su2009energy, hellrung2009geometric, liu2011meshless, muller2013real}.
-M\"{u}ller et al. proposed a fast geometric pre-fracture method \cite{muller2013real}, which has been implemented in the NVIDIA$^{\textrm{\textregistered}}$ PhysX{\texttrademark} physics engine \cite{nvidia2011physx}.
-A data-driven method was introduced that utilizes RBF networks to adapt external forces to a 3D Voronoi diagram-based segmentation and predict the extent of fracture \cite{schvartzman2014fracture}.
-While Voronoi diagram-based segmentation is a fast and reliable method, it struggles to represent concave shapes, making it challenging to represent complex real-world fracture shapes.
+Among geometrically-based methods for fracture animation, Voronoi diagram-based techniques \cite{neff1999visual, AURENHAMMER2000201, raghavachary2002fracture} serve as a rapid alternative for determining fractured shapes instead of relying on physics-based approaches.
+In contrast, various methods predefine both the fracture pattern and the number of fractured pieces \cite{su2009energy, hellrung2009geometric, liu2011meshless, muller2013real, schvartzman2014fracture}.
+Sell\'{a}n et al. recently introduced a technique generating weak structure-aware pre-fractured shapes through worst-case structural analysis \cite{breakinggood2023}.
+However, these pre-fracture patterns lack brittle fracture propagation.
+They work well in thin shapes but are not inadequate in interior fractured surfaces.

-To address the challenge of generating weak-structure-aware pre-fractured patterns and adapting them to arbitrary external forces, Sell\'{a}n et al. introduced a technique that rapidly constructs pre-fractured shapes through worst-case structural analysis \cite{breakinggood2023}.
-This method can handle multiple external force inputs by projecting the calculated impact onto a pre-calculated fracture mode's linear space in real-time.
-However, the generation of these pre-fractured patterns relies on worst-case structural analysis, which lacks brittle fracture characteristics as it does not consider crack initiation or propagation details.